-Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer.
+2Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer.

-- ppm parts per million or milligrams per liter (mg/l) one part per million corresponds to one minute in two years or a single penny in \$10,000. - ppb parts per billion or micrograms per liter one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - AL Action Level the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - MCL Maximum Contaminant Level The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
+- ppm parts per million or milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000. - ppb parts per billion or micrograms per liter one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - AL Action Level the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - MCL Maximum Contaminant Level The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+MCLG - Maximum Contaminant Level Goal - The "Goal"(MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 In 2006 the arsenic MCL was lowered from 50 parts per billion to 10 parts per billion.
-Of our six wells one has arsenic concentrations in excess of 10 parts per billion.
+Of our six wells only one has arsenic concentrations in excess of 10 parts per billion.
 The potential health effects of arsenic are that some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer.
-MCL's are set at very stringent levels.
-To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-amillion chance of having the described health effect.
+MCLs are set at very stringent levels.
+To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

-The Ames Lake Water Association is currently in the process of modifying the treatment system on the well with the arsenic to reduce the concentration below the MCL.
-These modifications should be completed before the end of 2007.
+The Ames Lake Water Association is currently working on modifying the treatment system on the well with the arsenic to reduce the concentration below the MCL.